 Whatever your needs, we’ll meet them through a wide range of services and programs offered in a supportive and caring environment.

-The Office of the Dean of the College (DOC) is the central coordinating authority for the College’s academic programs and policies.
+The Provost’s Office is the central coordinating authority for the College’s academic programs and policies.

 As a first-year student, you’ll be assigned a faculty advisor who will help you navigate the challenges of being a college student and develop your academic path.